Have you been contacted by a company called AWA Collections, or has a collection account from the company showed up on your credit report?

 Settle the Debt for Less than the Full Amount Owed

-Even if AWA Collections is able to fully validate the debt, or if you agree the debt is yours, you may still be able to settle the account for less than the full amount owed.
+Even if AWA Collections is able to fully validate the debt, you may still be able to settle the account for less than the full amount owed.

-Now, while this will enable you to pay less than the full amount to settle the debt, it won’t eliminate the collection account notation from your credit report.
+Now, while this will enable you to pay less than the full amount to settle the debt, it won’t eliminate the collection account.

 However, a paid collection is better for your credit score than an open one.